Key takeaways

 What Does a 1080 SAT Score Mean in the SAT Score Range?

-The SAT exam contains two major sections with scoring ranges from 200-800 for Evidence-Based Reading and Writing and for Math.
+The SAT exam has two main sections with scoring ranges from 200-800 for Evidence-Based Reading and Writing and for Math.
+The national test-taking average lies between 1050 to 1100 and 1080 represents your placement at this level.

 Additionally, Legacy Online School helps students learn better about their scores and what they need to achieve by taking classes there and speaking to educators.